 In year 8, we introduce algebra (notation, substitution, simplifying, expanding, factorising and solving), geometry (2D and 3D shape notation, perimeter, area, volume, angles and construction)

 Year 9, Year 10 and Year 11

 In years 9, 10 and 11, students are taught in sets appropriate to their ability and follow the two-tier GCSE course.
 Generally the top 2 sets follow the higher tier and the 2 lower sets follow the foundation tier work.
 We have 5 sets in years 10 and 11 and entry for pupils in the middle set is decided by the teacher, in collaboration with the pupils.
 Higher or foundation entry will depend on the ability of the pupils in each cohort.
 The decision for GCSE entry level is made on an individual basis after careful monitoring and discussions between the each class teacher and their individual pupils.
-GCSE pupils are prepared for Edexcel examinations.
-Each class in KS4 also has 6 lessons per fortnight each for 1 hour.
+GCSE pupils are prepared for the new 9-1 Edexcel examinations (course code - 1MA1), which covers all aspects of number, algebra, geometry, statistics, probability, ratio, proportion and rates of change.
+Each class in Y9 has 6 lessons per fortnight each for 1 hour, classes in Y10 and Y11 have 7 lessons a fortnight, each for 1 hour.

 We strive to develop a passion for maths through enthusiastic teaching, encouraging an investigative approach to learning and through varied teaching styles.
 All teachers offer extra afterschool sessions to pupils, mainly those in years 10 and 11.
-We also have a year 7 maths catch-up program and year 8 and 9 intervention programs.
+We also have a year 7 maths catch-up program and year 8 intervention programs.
 We see the inclusion of our SEN students as fundamental.